ginofazzi/A-Network-Approach-to-Understanding-Global-Trade-Vulnerabilities-and-Resilience/README.md

 └── README.md # Project overview and usage guide <br>

 > ⚠️ **Note:** The datasets are not included in this repository due to size constraints.
 However, all data sources are public.
 Detailed information on data collection and preparation can be found in the [thesis document](#).
+Pre-processed data (e.g., graphs data) can be downloaded [here](https://drive.google.com/file/d/1YMAUwrQ1Qh7JIKm1lzjtED0fNzx9GPi8/view?usp=drive_link).

 ---